 There are a number of effects of anorexia both on a person’s body physically as well as mentally and emotionally.
 Some of these effects are short term effects including overall poor health and frequent infections, which occur only while a person suffers from anorexia.
 However, some of the more serious emotional and physical effects can continue even after recovery and throughout a person’s life.
-Because the effects of anorexia can be serious and potentially life threatening, any person showing signs of anorexia should contact a treatment center, like McCallum Place Eating Disorder Centers, to begin the path to recovery today.
+Because the effects of anorexia can be serious and potentially life threatening, any person showing signs of anorexia should contact a treatment center, like McCallum Place Eating Disorder Centers in St. Louis and Kansas City to begin the path to recovery today.

 Psychological Effects of Anorexia

 Adolescents and teenagers who suffer from anorexia are at a greater risk for anxiety and depression in young adulthood.
 This anxiety can occur even after a person undergoes anorexia treatment.
 Additionally, because anorexia commonly occurs along with other mental disorders including depression, an increased risk for self-harmful and suicidal behaviors is an effect of anorexia.
 Finally, alcohol and drug abuse are also commonly found in patients suffering from anorexia.

 One of the most serious effects of anorexia in women and teenage girls is the hormonal changes that can occur.
 These hormonal effects of anorexia can result in the temporary loss of menstruation and in some cases, permanent infertility.
 Specific hormonal effects of anorexia include:

 - Reduced reproductive hormone levels including estrogen, which is important for healthy hearts and bones, and dehydroepiandrosterone (DHEA), which is important for bone health and other functions

 - Reduced growth hormones, which may result in retarded growth for children and adolescents with anorexia